Czesław Kukuczka: Death

-On 29 March 1974, at 12:30 PM, Kukuczka arrived at the Polish Embassy in East Berlin claiming to have an important message, and was admitted to the embassy without further control.
-He would be hosted by Colonel Maksymilian Karnowski, a member of the East Berlin operational group of the Polish Ministry of the Interior (MSW), and an employee named Olszewski.
+On 29 March 1974, at 12:30 PM, Kukuczka arrived at in the Polish People's Republic Embassy in East Berlin claiming to have an important message, and was admitted to the embassy without further control.
+He would be hosted by Colonel Maksymilian Karnowski, a member of the East Berlin operational group of the Polish Ministry of the Interior (MSW) (pl), and an employee named Olszewski.
 Kukuczka demanded that he be allowed to cross into West Berlin at 3:00 PM, via the border crossing and international train station at Friedrichstraße, and threatened to detonate a bomb that he was carrying with him, with the detonating cord connected to his left hand.
 Kukuczka also claimed that if his demands were not met, a supposed accomplice would bomb the Polish Information and Cultural Center on Karl-Liebknecht-Straße, and the events would be reported about in the western world because of another accomplice he claimed to have in West Berlin.
 Further in his conversation, Kukuczka indicated wishing to immigrate to the United States where he had aunts, and according to documents found on his person their address was in the city of Hollywood, Florida.
-Kukuczka was counting on Polish embassy personnel to create the necessary travel documents so he could leave East Berlin, which they did provide him with.
+Kukuczka was counting on the Polish People's Republic embassy personnel to create the necessary travel documents so he could leave East Berlin, which they did provide him with.

-Kukuczka departed the Polish Embassy at 2:40 PM with the necessary documents, and was transported to Bahnhof Friedrichstraße by a car belonging to the Stasi, the East German secret police.
+Kukuczka departed in the Polish People's Republic Embassy at 2:40 PM with the necessary documents, and was transported to Bahnhof Friedrichstraße by a car belonging to the Stasi, the East German secret police.
 He disembarked at the train station, used the rest room, then attempted to make his way through the border security.
 West German students visiting from Bad Hersfeld reported to police in West Berlin later that Kukuczka, shabbily dressed, walked past them toward the crossing.
 As they watched, Kukuczka was shot in the back from a distance of two meters by a civilian wearing a dark coat and tinted sunglasses.
 Kukuczka, who was seriously injured but still alive, was then taken away by ambulance.
 While most persons injured at the Berlin Wall were normally taken to the nearby Krankenhaus der Volkspolizei (Hospital of the People's Police), Kukuczka was taken instead to the infirmary in the Stasi prison at Hohenschönhausen, 10 kilometers away.
 By 6:30 PM, Kukuczka was dead from numerous internal injuries caused by the gunshot wounds.

-Kukuczka's widow in Poland, Emilia, was presented with an urn containing his remains on 24 May 1974, along with a package containing personal effects from her deceased husband, and a death certificate, all presented by the district prosecutor.
+Kukuczka's widow in the Polish People's Republic, Emilia, was presented with an urn containing his remains on 24 May 1974, along with a package containing personal effects from her deceased husband, and a death certificate, all presented by the district prosecutor.
 The next day, the mayor of Kamienica reported that a church burial had taken place with only Kukuczka's close family in attendance, and the full details regarding his death, such as the fake bomb and the visit to the embassy, were not made known to the family or local residents until after the Berlin Wall fell.